invzhi/algorithm/README.md

-# LeetCode Problems' Answer
+# Online Judge Problems' Answer

-All answers are accepted in C.
+All answers are accepted.

 If you have a better and faster answer, welcome to __Pull Requests__!